rusticlion/Manastorm/manastorm_codebase_dump.md

                             }
                             -- The vertical lines will be drawn AFTER the main orbit below

-                        elseif shieldType == Constants.ShieldType.WARD then
+                        elseif shieldType == "ward" then
                             shouldDrawOrbit = false -- Don't draw the standard orbit for Ward local numRunes = 5
                             local runeYOffset = 0 -- Position runes above the orbit local runeScale = 1.0

+                            -- Get runes with more robust handling local runeAssets
+                            -- First try using the public getAsset function if VFX.getAsset then
+                                runeAssets = VFX.getAsset("runes")
+                            end

+                            -- Fall back to direct access if needed if not runeAssets and VFX.assets then
+                                runeAssets = VFX.assets.runes
+                            end

+                            -- Last resort: create a dummy fallback for this frame if not runeAssets or #runeAssets == 0 then print("[WIZARD VISUALS] Warning: Unable to get rune assets, using fallback") shouldDrawOrbit = true
+                            end

-                            if VFX.assets.runes and #VFX.assets.runes > 0 then
-                                local runeColor = {
+                            if runeAssets and #runeAssets > 0 then local runeColor = {
                                     shieldColor[1] * (1 + pulseAmount * 0.7), -- Stronger color pulse for runes
                                     shieldColor[2] * (1 + pulseAmount * 0.7),